consistent-milk12/docs-md/generated_docs/cargo_docs_md/generator/config/index.md

   When `false` (default), method docs in impl blocks show only the first paragraph (up to the first blank line).
 When `true`, the complete documentation is included.

+- **`large_trait_threshold`**: `Option<usize>`

+  Threshold for generating separate method pages for large traits/impls.

+  When a trait or impl block has more methods than this threshold, separate markdown pages will be generated for each method, with the main page linking to them.
+Set to `None` to disable this feature.

+  Default: `None` (disabled)

 - **`include_source`**: `SourceConfig`